Published last year but updated for now…

-39. I’ve had some fabulous experiences like hot air ballooning (Hunter Valley), zip-lining (Queenstown), jet-boating (NZ), paragliding (Penang), snorkelling on the Great Barrier Reef, been in a helicopter across Mt Cook (NZ), and on a joy flight in a vintage tiger moth (Sunny Coast).
+39. I’ve had some fabulous experiences like hot air ballooning (Hunter Valley), zip-lining (Queenstown), jet-boating (NZ), paragliding (Penang), and snorkelling on the Great Barrier Reef.
+I saw the Northern Lights in Norway, have been in a helicopter across Mt Cook (NZ), and on a joy flight in an open-air vintage tiger moth (Sunny Coast).
 I’ve never jumped out of a plane and have no inclination to do so.

 40. Baking relaxes me.
 There’s something about following the process that calms my mind when it’s jumping all over the place.

-41. I have terrible trouble maintaining focus and these days write everything down to stay on track.
+41. I have trouble maintaining focus and these days write everything down to stay on track.